timkanke/scutes/docs/DevelopmentEnvironment.md

     cd scutes
     ```

-3. Verify that the Python version is 3.11:
+3. Verify that the Python version is correct:

     ```zsh
     pyenv version